Up to WM Report

 The Comprehensive List of Window Managers for Unix

-This is a list of every freely available Window Manager I'm aware of (191 as of 20090328).
+This is a list of every freely available Window Manager I'm aware of (roughly 180 in 2011, about 185 in 2021).
 New testing/alpha/beta versions won't be listed when a stable version is available.
 You can sort the table on a particular field by clicking on the header row (should work in any browser).
-Note: in IE the buttons make the columns disappear but they won't reappear.
-They work in Firefox.

 I'm adding non-English WMs, with the caveat that English is the only language I speak.
-Perhaps I'll stick to projects that have been listed in freshmeat?
-For these reasons non-English projects may not have version number listings.
+Non-English projects may not have version number listings.

 URLs Version Release